iLib-js/ilib-lint/README.md

 ## Release Notes

+### v1.5.1

+- state checker rule was not configured properly, so it did not run.
+Now, it will.

 ### v1.5.0

 - added rule to ensure whitespaces at the edges of string are preserved in the same form